Each year during the harvest period, people suffer from CO2 poisoning…

 During the fermentation process, secondary compounds will spread like carbon dioxide, ethanol (alcohol), and glycerols which bring wine its unctiousness, succinic acid, acetic acid which is the vinegar acid and aromatic compounds (the esters) like those from banana or rasberry found in young wines (Beaujolais nouveau).

-Over time and through experience hazards became habits for permanent workers, thus there is a decrease of attention… For temporary workers, the hazard is the lack of knowledge and the ignorance of the fermentation process… CO2 hazards in figures:
+Over time and through experience hazards become habits for permanent workers, thus there is a attention decrease… For temporary workers, the hazard is the lack of knowledge and the ignorance of the fermentation process… CO2 hazards in figures:

 - 400 ppm is the CO2 content in fresh air (and healthy)